martinsufiofb/LifeStyl/README.md

 * App has a very polished UI
 * Users can upload picture after they reach a milestone
 * Users can like and comment on others post
-* Users can view a scrollable list of
+* Users can see thier friends milestones post
-* App uses camera to record the count of an exercises that is done
+* App uses camera to record the count of an exercises that is done(supported with all 4 exercises)

 ### 2. Screen Archetypes